-Because you have the ability to read everything, learning what you love to study is one of the most fast ways to uncover why God created you, your life’s mission and purpose.
+Because you have the ability to read everything, learning what you love to study is one of the fastest ways to uncover why God created you, your life’s mission, and purpose.

 Also, just because you can read words, does not mean you are studying.

 “Study is an exacting art involving a labyrinth of details.
 To convince people that they must learn to study is the major obstacle.”
 Richard Foster in Celebration of Discipline.

 A very difficult read, but one of the most impactful books I have studied multiple times that helped me to learn this “art involving a labyrinth of details” is the book, How to Read a Book.

 In addition to teaching how to study instead of just reading, How to Read a Book shows the way to unlocking passion, purpose, and meaning from reading, for your life.